codedstrings/odin-ToDo/README.md

 ### SOLID Principles
 - **Single Responsibility Principle**: Each class and module has a single responsibility, making the code easier to manage and extend.
+- **Event-Driven Programming**: Working with JavaScript's event system to create a dynamic, interactive user experience.
 - **Open/Closed Principle**: The code is open for extension but closed for modification, allowing new features to be added without altering existing functionality.

 ### Object-Oriented Programming in JavaScript